ginsterbusch/mastodon-embed/readme.txt

 * no_fa' - Alias
 * flush - set this to 1 to refresh the embed cache; update post after this, give its frontend view a spin, and then remove it afterwards ;)

+= Q. The embedding does not work =
+A. First test if there are any shortcode-interferring plugins.
+That could also be the original mastodon-embed.
+Aside of that, there was a mistake in the documentation before version 2.2.3, incorrectly stating the shortcode tag is 'mastodon_embed', while in reality it's **mastodon**.

 = Q. I have a question =
 A. Chances are, someone else has asked it.
 Either check out the support forum at WP or take a look at the official issue tracker: http://github.com/ginsterbusch/mastodon-embed/issues

 == Changelog ==

+= 2.2.3 =

+* Fix: Fixed
+* Improved WP_DEBUG behaviour - if WP_DEBUG_LOG is enabled, or WP_DEBUG_DISPLAY is set to false, the debugging data will not be displayed, EVEN IF the current user has the 'manage_options' capability (ie. administrator level).

 = 2.2 =